networkdynamics/PolNeAR/README.md

 ## Genre
-We endeavored to include only the hard news genre, and to exclude soft news, and other genres such as editorials, real estate, travel, advice, editorials, letters, obituaries, reviews, essays, etc.
+We endeavored to include only the hard news genre, and to exclude soft news, and other genres such as editorials, real estate, travel, advice, letters, obituaries, reviews, essays, etc.

 Articles were classified by genre usign the metadata tags and section indications  provided by the publisher, either visibly or as hidden attributes